KurtisIvey/ayn-services/README.md

 ### Installation

-This project is currently setup to only run in conjunction with the backend I created due to the various fetch calls located throughout the app.
-In order to use it, you would need to clone the repo from my backend, configure the proper env variables for it, and then replace the fetch urls with the url from the locally hosted backend.
+This project is currently setup to only run as a landing page.
+The contact form has been disabled to prevent emails that aren't work related being sent to the business owner.

 ## Usage